codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do scuba divers fall backwards into the water?
-Because if they fell forwards they’d still be in the boat.
+How do you find Will Smith in the snow?
+Look for fresh prints.

 ## Daily Trivia

-Nvidia&#039;s headquarters are based in which Silicon Valley city?
+What does GHz stand for?
- 1. Mountain View
+ 1. Gigahertz
- 2. Cupertino
+ 2. Gigahatz
- 3. Palo Alto
+ 3. Gigahetz
- 4. Santa Clara
+ 4. Gigahotz

 <details>
   <summary>Answer</summary>
-  Santa Clara
+  Gigahertz
 </details>